LiathDevelopment/Terraria-Launcher/README.md

 - [x]Automatic Terraria save location detection

 ### Important info
-Versions will be downloaded from <a href="https://archive.org">Archive.org</a>, meaning download speeds might be slow If you will need to configure Terraria save location and Terraria install location correctly because the data might be deleted or overwritten
+Versions will be downloaded from <a href="https://archive.org">archive.org</a>, meaning download speeds could be slow.
+If you will need to configure Terraria save location and Terraria install location correctly because the data might be deleted or overwritten.